• About Us

 First, if you have medicine that could be harmful to someone in large doses (like pain killers or narcotics), the FDA urges you to flush them down the toilet.
 Their guide is extremely helpful.

-If you have some expired over the counter medications, you can simply throw those in the trash.
+If you have some expired over-the-counter medications, you can simply throw those in the trash.
 The best way to throw them away, according to the FDA, is to:

 1. Mix the medication with an unpalatable substance like coffee grounds or dirt (do not crush pills).